marcozanotti/website/content/projects.md

 and more effectively compared to what it is already been done by other researchers.
 To do that, the project focuses on two main aspects:

-1. **Methodological advances** with the publication of 3 working papers:
+1. **Methodological advances** with the publication of 4 working papers:
-- *Mazzucchelli, 2022, An Analysis of Short Selling and Volatility Impact on the Disposition Effect*
+- *Mazzucchelli, 2022, Analysis of short-selling and volatility impact on disposition effect*
-- *Mazzucchelli, and Zanotti, 2022, An analysis of the Short Selling Impact on the Disposition Effect extended in the Portfolio Framework*
+- *Mazzucchelli, and Zanotti, 2022, Portfolio driven disposition effect: the wide framing approach*
-- *Filippin, Mazzucchelli, and Zanotti, 2022, Mean Reverting Expectations to Rationalize the Disposition Effect*
+- *Mazzucchelli, and Zanotti, 2022, Mean reverting expectations to rationalize the disposition effect*

 2. **Practical advances** with the creation of a software helping researchers and institutions in the computation of the disposition effect: the